lxc/incus-os/doc/rest-api.md

-# Incus OS API
+# IncusOS API

-**WARNING** The Incus OS debug API endpoints have no guarantee of API stability, and should not be used in normal day-to-day operations.
+**WARNING** The IncusOS debug API endpoints have no guarantee of API stability, and should not be used in normal day-to-day operations.

 ## API